christian-gerard/phase-1-project-group2/README.md

 ## Features

-- The application provides a preview bar of additional images for selection.
-- Randomly generated photos for interactive customization.
+- Generate 10 random photos for selection
-- Adjust height and width of the photos.
+- Adjust height and width of the photos
-- Apply blur effect for visual aesthetics.
+- Apply blur effect for visual aesthetics
-- Convert photos to black and white for a classic look.
+- Convert photos to black and white for a classic look
 - Save your favorite photos under 'My Photos'
-- Edit saved photos
+- Edit saved photos to dial in your aesthetic
 - Delete unwanted saved photos

 ## Installation